msuhanov/regf/Windows registry file format specification.md

 Both transaction log files are used to recover a dirty hive, i.e. log entries from both transaction log files are applied; the transaction log file with earlier log entries is used first.

 ## Flush strategies
-Flushing a hive ensures that dirty data of this hive was written to a disk.
+Flushing a hive ensures that its dirty data was written to a disk.
 When the old format of transaction log files is used, this means that dirty data was stored in a primary file.
-When the new format of transaction log files is used, a flush operation on a hive may succeed after dirty data was stored in a transaction log file (but not yet in a primary file).
+When the new format of transaction log files is used, a flush operation on a hive will succeed after dirty data was stored in a transaction log file (but not yet in a primary file); a hive writer may delay writing to a primary file.

 ## Sector size and clustering factor
 As of Windows 8, the *Clustering factor* field is always set to 1, the logical sector size is always assumed to be 512 bytes when working with related offsets and sizes.
 For example, a backup copy of a base block in a transaction log file is 512 bytes in length regardless of a logical sector size of an underlying disk.